Logiqx/wsw-results/docs/tech/diagnostics.md

 - WARNING: NAME had a UKWA flag of "XXX" - changed to ?
 - WARNING: NAME had a ISWC flag of "XXX" - changed to ?

-Note: It may be important for the appropriate details to be corrected in the entrants list, allowing for a re-run of the reports.
+Note: It may be important for the appropriate details to be corrected in the entrants list, followed by a re-run of the reports.